jasonchadwick/website-old/pages/pulses.md

 ---

-Quantum computing typically involves the use of qubits, quantum objects with two distinct states, in analogy to the classical bit.
+Quantum computing typically involves the use of qubits, quantum objects with two distinct states, in analogy to classical bits.
 Due to the exponential scaling capability of quantum, every qubit matters, especially in the relatively small machines (~100 qubits) in use in the near future.
-Often, the states of a qubit are the two lowest-energy states of a potentially infinite number; for example, in superconducting quantum computers, a qubit uses the lowest two energy levels of a quantum harmonic oscillator, ignoring the higher-energy states.
+Often, the states of a qubit are the two lowest-energy states of a potentially infinite number - in superconducting quantum computers, a qubit uses the lowest two energy levels of a quantum harmonic oscillator, ignoring the higher-energy states.
 A qu*dit* is the generalization of a qubit to *d* distinct states (radix > 2), which can store more information than a 2-state qubit without taking up a larger footprint on a device, making it an interesting topic of study.

 In particular, a 4-state qudit (or *ququart*) can completely encode the information of 2 qubits, by encoding the information as in the following table: